apereo/cas/docs/cas-server-documentation/installation/Configuration-Management-Reload.md

 # Reloading Changes

-CAS contains an embedded configuration server that is able to consume properties and settings via the [configured profiles](Configuration-Management.html#profiles).
-The server is constantly monitoring changes automatically, but has no way to broadcast those changes to the rest of the CAS application, which would act as *a client of the configuration server* expecting change notifications to quietly reload its configuration.
+The CAS spring cloud configuration server is able to consume properties and settings via the [profiles outlined here](Configuration-Server-Management.html).
+The server is constantly monitoring changes to the underlying property sources automatically, but has no way to broadcast those changes to its own clients, such as the CAS server itself, which would act as *a client of the configuration server* expecting change notifications to quietly reload its configuration.

 Therefor, in order to broadcast such `change` events CAS